ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 * 2018-08-23 ~ Theo ~ Data export of data points selected by filtering
 * 2018-08-23 ~ Theo ~ Explore sets of meshes or other ways of speeding up the generation and display of meshes
 * 2018-08-10 ~ Theo ~ Add Pareto filters - see also Links of Interest section below
-* 2018-08-10 ~ Theo ~ Apply Ladybug Tools standard colors / More standardized system of colors
-* 2018-08-10 ~ Theo ~ Legends for everything

 ***